garrandall/popular-music-data/tracks/burn-ellie-goulding.md

-When the lights turned down, they don't know what they heard Strike the match, play it loud, giving love to the world We gonna let it burn, burn, burn, burn, burn, burn (ooh) Burn, burn, burn, burn, burn, burn (ooh)
+When the lights turned down, they don't know what they heard Strike the match, play it loud, giving love to the world We gonna let it burn, burn, burn, burn, burn, burn (oh Burn, burn, burn, burn, burn, burn (oh

 We can light it up, up, up